mucommander/mucommander/readme.txt

 Command Line Interface
 ----------------------

-v0.8 beta 3 (nightly build) comes with a few command line switches.
+muCommander comes with a few command line switches.
 The following options are available:
  -a FILE, --assoc FILE             Load associations from FILE.
  -b FILE, --bookmarks FILE         muCommander bookmarks will be read from and written to FILE.